-Policy 8020 Grading and Reporting: Middle and High School is currently under review.

-The electronic version of the catalog will be updated with the revised policy.
+The Code of Maryland Regulations (COMAR) that governs state assessment requirements is currently under review by the State Board of Education.
+The electronic version of the catalog will be updated with the revised COMAR.

 Weighted Grade Point Average (GPA)

 Weighted GPA will be used for academic eligibility for extracurricular activities, National Honor Society, honor roll, and for any other activity requiring the reporting of grade point average.
 See Policy 8020 for more information.